nicky-nym/nicky-nym.github.io/pages/kinematic.md

 ## <a name="cost-effective"></a>(1.4) Building new cities is cost-effective

+> "Our biggest urban problems today—growing inequality, rampant gentrification, housing unaffordability, and increasing segregation—all have roots in the staggering cost of urban land."[^manhattan]

 Projects in existing cities can be staggeringly expensive.
   * **$4.5 billion** for the San Francisco **Transbay Transit Center & Salesforce Tower** <sup>[citation needed]</sup>
   * **$17 billion** for the **2nd Avenue Subway** project in New York <sup>[citation needed]</sup>